LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 ![image](https://user-images.githubusercontent.com/81011038/167809618-5c160b82-67f6-433a-82a3-4374b7c78292.png)

-    Don't be alarmed if the **system status** for `commands` says `stopped`: that's just because you probably don't have any commands configured yet.
+> Note: Don't be alarmed if the **system status** for `commands` says `stopped`: that's just because you probably don't have any commands configured yet.

 You'll be shown a (possibly empty) command list: